PatrikAAberg/dmce/README.md

 ## Trace

 DMCE can be used as a trace tool.
+There are two UIs, a terminal (see below) and a [graphical one](https://github.com/PatrikAAberg/dmce-gui).

 The following example shows how to find a null-pointer bug in an example program.

 Dependencies: